MarsPreserve/.github/profile/README.md

 ```

-# 🌌 Mars Preserve Research Foundation Token (MPRFT) Digital Asset Holdings
+# 🌌 Mars Preserve Research Token (MPRT) Digital Asset

 ## Overview

-The **Mars Preserve Research Foundation Token (MPRFT)** is a blockchain-based initiative and project seeking to focus on funding and supporting efforts to preserve and explore Mars.
+The **Mars Preserve Research Token (MPRT)** is a blockchain-based initiative and project seeking to focus on funding and supporting efforts to preserve and explore Mars.

 This token is designed to incentivize contributions to Mars-related projects and create a decentralized ecosystem for collaboration funding the Mars Preserve Research Foundation.

 ## Features